 The Whitetail is a compact compound crossbow, very lightweight at just 6.5 lb, and easy to maneuver.
-It ships mostly assembled, so you won’t have a problem putting it together and testing in the field right away.
+It ships mostly assembled so that you won’t have a problem putting it together and testing it in the field right away.
 The stock is adjustable in length, which also makes it suitable for growing youth.

-The Triggertech technology is raised up a notch compared to older model, with all stainless steel components which makes it even smoother and durable.
+The Triggertech technology has raised a notch compared to the older model, with all stainless steel components, making it even smoother and durable.
 As always, Barnett cares about your safety, incorporating the already proven ADF (anti dry fire) and finger safety reminders.

 The rope cocking device is included, and it’s also compatible with a crank cocker.